Mowbray Park ferry wharf

 Mowbray Park ferry wharf is located on the southern side of the Brisbane River serving the Brisbane suburb of East Brisbane in Queensland, Australia.
 It is served by RiverCity Ferries' CityCat services.

 History

 Mowbray Park is named for Thomas Mowbray, a presbyterian minister who had been minister at the now heritage-listed Mowbraytown Presbyterian Church in the East Brisbane area (and formerly of the Blackridge Parish Church, Scotland).

 The wharf sustained moderate damage during the January 2011 Brisbane floods.
 It reopened after repairs on 14 February 2011.
+It closed down in early April 2024 for a major upgrade, which is scheduled to take about nine months to complete.